Vonnie Holliday

-Dimetry Giovonni "Vonnie" Holliday (born December 11, 1975) is a former American football defensive end in the National Football League (NFL).
-He was drafted by the Green Bay Packers 19th overall in the 1998 NFL Draft.
-He played college football at North Carolina.
+Dimetry Giovonni Holliday (born December 11, 1975) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the North Carolina Tar Heels and was selected by the Green Bay Packers in the first round of the 1998 NFL draft with the 19th overall pick.

-Holliday also played for the Kansas City Chiefs, Miami Dolphins, Denver Broncos, Washington Redskins, and Arizona Cardinals.
+Holliday also played in the NFL for the Kansas City Chiefs, Miami Dolphins, Denver Broncos, Washington Redskins, and Arizona Cardinals.

-Early years
+Early life

 Holliday was a multi-sport star athlete at Camden High School in South Carolina.
 As a senior, Holliday was a first-team all-state selection and the Class 3A Lineman of the Year for his work on the gridiron.
 He was a three-time all-area and all-conference selection on defense, where he played defensive end, defensive tackle and linebacker.
 Holliday also played offense as a tight end and was an all-conference selection there as well.

 In basketball, Holliday earned all-conference honors as a senior after leading his team to a record of 28-3 and the state semi-finals.
 He was also a three-time letterman in baseball where he played pitcher, catcher, first baseman, and third baseman.